MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Message headers can be exposed via the `INCLUDE HEADER key AS name` option.
 The `bytea` value of the header is automatically parsed into an UTF-8 string.
 To expose the raw `bytea` instead, the `BYTES` option can be used.

-The following example demonstrates use of the `INCLUDE HEADER` option.

 ```sql
 CREATE SOURCE kafka_metadata